 - Preston County Family Expo in Kingwood’s VFD Community Building on May 16

 - DBSA WV Open House is on May 30.
-Come see us!!!
+Please come see us!

 - Resources

-- New “Bipolar Cycling”, “It’s Ok To Ask For Help”, and “Meditation: Safe Place” mental health promotional posters
+- New “It’s Ok To Ask” and “Domestic Violence” awareness mental health posters

 - Free literature at our DBSA WV office and at our events